Ahmed Ressam: Capture

 Ressam rented a dark green 1999 Chrysler 300M luxury sedan, and on the evening of December 13, Ressam and Dahoumane hid the explosives and all the related components in the wheel well in the car's trunk.
 On December 14, they left Vancouver, traveling to Victoria, British Columbia.
 Believing that he would draw less scrutiny alone, Ressam sent Dahoumane back to Vancouver by bus.

 Ressam took the M/V Coho car ferry from Victoria to Port Angeles, Washington.
 He successfully passed through U.S. Immigration and Naturalization Service checks in Victoria, and boarded the last ferry of the day for the 90-minute crossing to the U.S.

 After the ferry docked in Port Angeles at 6 pm, Ressam intended to be the last car to leave the ferry.
 Although there had not been any intelligence reports suggesting threats, U.S. Customs inspector Diana Dean decided to have a secondary Customs search conducted of Ressam's car, saying later that Ressam was acting "hinky" and asked him to get out of the car.

 At first, Ressam was not cooperative.
 Dean requested that he fill out a Customs declaration form, which he did, identifying as a Canadian citizen named Benni Noris.
 He had a passport, Quebec driver license, and credit cards all in the Noris name, as well as another Quebec driver license with the same date of birth, but in the name "Mario Roig".
-Royal Canadian Mounted Police later advised that the Mario Roig driver license was a fake, and did not exist on their records.
+Royal Canadian Mounted Police later advised that the Mario Roig driver license was a fake, and did not exist in their records.

 Another Customs inspector searched the car and found in the spare tire well: